When it comes to security, CCTV systems have become an integral part of many businesses and homes in recent years.

 The fourth major difference between NVR and DVR in CCTV systems is video monitoring quality.

-NVRs have the advantage in this area, as they are able to capture higher-quality video footage due to their ability to use IP cameras.
+NVRs have an advantage in this area, as they can capture higher-quality video using IP cameras.

-IP cameras provide better resolution and quality video than analog cameras, which are used with DVRs.
+IP cameras provide higher-resolution, higher-quality video than analog cameras used with DVRs.

-Additionally, NVRs provide the ability to monitor multiple channels of video at once, while DVRs are limited to a single channel.
+Additionally, NVRs can monitor multiple video channels simultaneously, while DVRs are limited to a single channel.

 This can be a helpful feature if you need to keep an eye on several areas at once.